Projects and final theses

 • Christoph Schrom, “Modellprädiktive Regelung zur Bewässerung von Hochbeeten”, Bachelor thesis.

-• Jan Magnus Wiederhold, “HiL test of distributed MPC scheme for interconnected microgrids”, Bachelor project work.
+• Jan Magnus Wiederhold, “HiL Testbed for Distributed Control and Estimation”, Bachelor project work.

 • Tjark Seeger, “Model predictive operation control of sector-coupled microgrids”, Master thesis.